cosinekitty/astronomy/source/c/README.md

 The *hour angle* of a celestial body indicates its position in the sky with respect to the Earth's rotation.
 The hour angle depends on the location of the observer on the Earth.
 The hour angle is 0 when the body reaches its highest angle above the horizon in a given day.
 The hour angle increases by 1 unit for every sidereal hour that passes after that point, up to 24 sidereal hours when it reaches the highest point again.
 So the hour angle indicates the number of hours that have passed since the most recent time that the body has culminated, or reached its highest point.

-This function searches for the next time a celestial body reaches the given hour angle after the date and time specified by `startTime`.
+This function searches for the next or previous time a celestial body reaches the given hour angle relative to the date and time specified by `startTime`.
 To find when a body culminates, pass 0 for `hourAngle`.
 To find when a body reaches its lowest point in the sky, pass 12 for `hourAngle`.

 Note that, especially close to the Earth's poles, a body as seen on a given day may always be above the horizon or always below the horizon, so the caller cannot assume that a culminating object is visible nor that an object is below the horizon at its minimum altitude.